The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram

-The next result controls the growth of the sub-gaussian variance-proxy of the parameters defined in Section~\ref{sec:subgaussian}. \begin{proposition}[Propagation of sub-gaussianity] Let Assumption~\ref{ass:regularity} hold with $B>0$ and assume that $Z_0\sim \mu_0\in \Pp(\RR^p)$ is sub-gaussian and $\alpha=1$.
-Then $\forall k\geq 0$ and $s\in [0,1]$, $Z_k(s)$ is sub-gaussian and there exists an absolute constant $c>0$ such that for all $s\in [0,1]$,
+The next result controls the growth of the subgaussian variance-proxy (see definition in Section~\ref{sec:subgaussian}) of the parameters. \begin{lemma}[Propagation of subgaussian tails] Let Assumption~\ref{ass:regularity} hold with $B>0$ and consider the Mean ODE dynamics~\eqref{eq:GD-limit} with $\mu_0\in \Pp(\RR^p)$ and $\alpha=1$.
+Assume moreover that $\mu_0$ is subgaussian.
+Then there exists $c>0$ that only depends on $B$ and $D$ such that $\forall k\geq 0$ and $s\in [0,1]$,